Aayush9027/Snake-Game/README.md

 - CODEBLOCKS-IDE

 ## Note:
-Feel free to file a new issue with a respective title and description on the **SNAKE_CPP**.
+Feel free to file a new issue with a respective title and description on the **SNAKE-Game**.
 If you already found a solution to your problem, I would love to review your pull request!

 ## Contribution:
 1. Clone the repository